Using the 'top' command to troubleshoot your website

 VPS and Dedicated Servers

-If you're on a VPS or Dedicated Server, running top will display a lot of system processes run by users like 'root', 'dhapache', 'postfix', and so on.
-If you want to see only the processes running from a specific user, use the following command:
+If you're on a VPS or Dedicated Server, running top will display a lot of system processes run by users like 'root', 'dhapache', and 'postfix'.
+If you want to see only the processes running from a specific user, type in the shell username after the command:

 See also